escapingnetwork/pages/content/partners.md

 🏫 Are you a Student institution looking for accommodation?

-📈 Do you want to increase your sales but accommodation in Dublin is a issue?
+📈 Do you want to increase your sales but accommodation in Dublin is an issue?

 We can help!
 Send us a message at info@capybara.house and we will sort it out.